The RequirementsTo be a good fit for the Production Supervisor opportunity you should have:

 - A high school diploma or equivalent.

 - At least 2 years of supervisory experience in manufacturing, including overseeing line employees.
-Automotive industry experience is a plus, and a Tier I background would be ideal.
+Automotive industry experience is a plus, and a Tier I background is highly preferred.

 - Good technical understanding of processes and machinery.